regularWand/frame-by-frame/README.md

 <b>[</b> and <b>]</b> to seek by current frameskip (default 1)

+* Alternatively, hold left mouseclick (forward) or the alt key (reverse) and then scroll up with the mousewheel

 <b><</b> and  <b>></b> to decrease or increase frameskip by a factor of 2 respectively

 <b>P</b> to toggle between minimum and normal playbackrate